LynchLab/MAPGD/README.md

 	make install DESTDIR=~/bin/

 This will install the software in the ~/bin/ directory which should allow you to use the software by simply typing 'mapgd'.
-If not, add the folling line to your .bashrc file:
+If not, add the following line to your .bashrc file:

 	PATH=$PATH:~/bin

 Mac users may not have developmental tools installed by default.
-If you recieve certain errors (that I forgot to write down) please type:
+If you receive certain errors (that I forgot to write down) please type:

 	xcode --install (*I think)